We, humans, are always on the lookout for something new and fun.

 Apart from looking for this newness in our lives, we also tend to relocate or recreate ourselves in search of answers, peace, or just a change.

-If you are creating a brand from scratch, you might want to Branding 101: Understanding The Basics of Building A Killer Brand Identity
+If you are creating a brand from scratch, you might want to the Basics of Building A Killer Brand Identity

 Let us look into the ‘rebranding mine’ and find out how to get your rebranding right.

-Rebranding, in simple terms, is giving your brand the all-new makeover according to the trends in the market.
+Rebranding, in simple terms, is giving your brand an all-new makeover according to the trends in the market.

-Rebranding is nothing new but there should be some valid reasons as to why a brand needs rebranding.
+Rebranding your business is nothing new but there should be some valid reasons as to why your brand needs rebranding.

 There are a few reasons why a business should consider rebranding:

-When a well-established company enters into new markets or introduces new products, then new strategies are created to help them establish.
+When a well-established company enters into new markets or introduces new products, then new strategies are created to help them establish itself.
 This is called diversification of business.

-The Imperial Tobacco Corporation was first established in India under the British Raj ownership in 1910.
-Later, after independence, the company entered into various fields of production and changed the name to ITC.
+The Imperial Tobacco Corporation was first established in India under the British Raj’s ownership in 1910.
+Later, after independence, the company entered into various fields of production and changed its name to ITC.
 It had started producing many products like books, incense sticks, paper boards, stationery products, famous hotels, agri-business, and information technology.

 Shedding the Negative Image: